 - Winds are also often seen to have effects similar to this in Tolkien's books (since wind is controlled by Manwë, holiest of the Valar), most notably in dispelling the darkness cast out from Mordor over Minas Tirith, and in actually dissipating Sauron's lingering spirit.

 - In Good Omens, Crowley kills the demon Ligur by dumping holy water on him.
-It's Crowley's weakness too, as he's also a demon, and that's why he is extremely careful handling it.
+It's Crowley's weakness too, as he's also a demon, and that's why he handles it like nuclear waste.

 - In Never Ceese, the Christian vampire and werewolf novel (No, really!), vampires and werewolves are cursed so that they react poorly to anything related to God or Christianity.
 This includes the typical weaknesses, as well as feeling sick when they quote or even think about scriptures.